 Late season is a time when only the most confident hunters go out hunting.
 Fortunately, hunters who hunt in late season are well rewarded with huge crowds of whitetail deer.
 To join this league of fearless hunters, you will need to prepare yourself physically.

-More importantly, you need to prepare yourself mentally to phase the harsh weather that characterizes late season.
+More importantly, you need to prepare yourself mentally to face the harsh weather that characterizes late season.
+Always remember to keep an extra pair of gloves in case yours get wet.
 Bottom line, some of these ways of staying warm will work for you.